 All of our situations with narcissistic relationships have common aspects, yet all are unique.
 Cliches become such because their wisdom transcends time and circumstance, and here are a few.

-Choose you battles.
-(My addition) Choose the ones you can win and hold the course.
+Choose your battles.
+(My addition) Choose the ones you can win.
 You’ll win more than the battle.
 You’ll gain credibility and confidence.

 Remember that you cannot control them…goodness, they can’t control themselves.
 What you can do is tell them, if you continue this behavior I will…… and then it’s up to you to decide how you are willing to react.
 Never…Never make the statement and relent.